leilacielok/bayesian_analysis_project/README.md

 # Bayesian Hierarchical Modeling of Air Pollution

 ## Overview

-This project implements a Bayesian hierarchical model (BHM) to analyze air pollution data (PM2.5) across multiple monitoring stations in Italy.
-The focus is on multiparameter inference with hyperpriors, estimated via Markov Chain Monte Carlo (MCMC) methods.
+This project implements a Bayesian hierarchical model (BHM) to analyze daily PM2.5 concentrations across multiple monitoring stations in Italy.
+The response variable is log-transformed to reduce skewness, and station-specific random effects are used to capture persistent heterogeneity across monitoring sites.

+The focus is on multiparameter Bayesian inference with hyperpriors, estimated through a custom Metropolis-within-Gibbs MCMC sampler.

-The objective is to:
+The objectives are to:

-- capture heterogeneity across stations,
-- model temporal patterns (month, day-of-week),
+- model temporal patterns in PM2.5 concentrations using month and day-of-week effects;
-- study posterior behavior and convergence properties.
+- capture station-level heterogeneity through hierarchical random effects;
+- assess posterior behavior, convergence, and model adequacy using MCMC diagnostics and posterior predictive checks.

 ---